SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

     - Community health education centers.
     - Vaccination campaigns or outreach initiatives.
     - Telemedicine hubs, providing remote consultations for underserved areas and over crowded areas.

+   <h4>Thinsg to Address:</h4>
+   <p>The following are the potential questions that come up - </p>
+    - How quickly can the mobile units be deployed and reach the site in ready to use condition?
+    - What are the limitations in handling severe cases or only low-acuity conditions will be handled here?
+    - Could staffing the mobile units be a bottleneck in extreme surge conditions?

+   <h4>Strategies to mitigate these hurdles</h4>
+   <p>TO DO</p>

 ### Note: Where will the people wait for the Mobile Units as you know Scotland can indeed get very cold and standing outside is just not very comfortable.
 What will be the waiting area for these Mobile Units?

-### Creating New Department: A very Fast Service Department.
-But How?

 ### Based on all of this how would the solution change:
    <h4>Existing Solution includes: </h4>